-When you are in Mentone - Valley Head, you'll notice that it is more blue-collar than most other communities in America.
-40.59% of Mentone - Valley Head’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Mentone - Valley Head is generally considered to be a blue-collar town.
+40.59% of the Mentone - Valley Head workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mentone - Valley Head is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Mentone - Valley Head who work in sales jobs (11.18%), office and administrative support (7.21%), and healthcare (6.06%).

 One downside of living in Mentone - Valley Head is that it can take a long time to commute to work.
 In Mentone - Valley Head, the average commute to work is 31.30 minutes, which is quite a bit higher than the national average.